-A simple, easy-to-use CMS can allow you to edit, delete, and add text & image items, often eliminating the need to outsource site maintenance.
+A simple, easy-to-use Content Management System can allow you to edit, delete, and add text & image items, often eliminating the need to outsource website maintenance.
 We can make your site shine through the creation of attractive, custom-designed templates for WordPress that give you the ability to edit each and every page.

 Our new sites are mobile-ready and built from the ground up with responsive design features that allow for specialized, easy-to-read display on mobile phones.
 This is increasingly important, as mobile access rates are burgeoning around the world.
 The non-mobile site renders full-size on both PCs and tablets.